 Can You Bring Mini Liquor Bottles on a Plane If You’re Under 21?

 It’s illegal for minors (persons under 21 years old) to possess alcohol, even in checked or hand luggage.
 So, unfortunately, if you’re under 21, and traveling in the U.S., you legally can’t carry any nips, even if you live in a country where alcohol is allowed for 18-year-olds.
 Many minors tend to ignore this rule choose to do it anyway.
-Usually, security officers don’t cross-reference your age if they find alcohol in your luggage, so, unless there are some other issues that cause additional inspection, you won’t have any problems with having alcohol in your luggage.
-And even if they figure out that you’re underage, they’ll just confiscate the booze and let you slide, because they’re not the police.
+Usually, security officers don’t cross-reference your age if they find alcohol in your luggage.
+So unless there are some other issues that cause additional inspection, you won’t have any problems with having alcohol in your luggage.
+And even if they figure out that you’re underage, they’ll just confiscate the booze and let it slide because they’re not the police.
 However, we would strongly encourage people under 21 to avoid bringing alcohol in their luggage, because it’s illegal under U.S. laws, and you could get in serious trouble.
 We don’t condone breaking the law!

 How Many Ounces Are There in a Regular Nip Bottle?